Online Algorithms for Repeated Optimal Stopping: Balancing Baseline Guarantees and Regret: Applications

 We explore the repeated adversarial order last success problem $(\Dadv,\pls;T)$, where the objective is to maximize the probability of selecting the last success index, that is, $\pls(\bx,i)=\Ind{i=\max\{i'\mid x_{i'}=1\}}$.

 Let $g^{\mathrm{LS}}_1$ be the randomized algorithm that selects one variable uniformly at random.
-For $2 \le t \le T$, let $g^{\mathrm{LS}}_t$ be the one-sample algorithm for the adversarial order last success problem that accepts the first success after the index of the second last successes in the sample sequence.
+For $2 \le t \le T$, let $g^{\mathrm{LS}}_t$ be the one-sample algorithm for the adversarial order last success problem that accepts the first success after the index of the second-to-last success in the sample sequence.